darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 attribute it a pseudo-risk-free rate to park their funds for the month.
 Be careful which positions you take, especially positions you believe can't lose.

+I highly recommend Nate Silver's book [*On the Edge: The Art of Risking Everything*](https://www.goodreads.com/en/book/show/204236707-on-the-edge) as it dives in the world of gambling and risk taking.

 **Update on August 22, 2025**: The parlay contract has since been resolved to "No" as Donald Trump releases additional Epstein files before the end of August.